openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_kiasoulev/docs/index.rst

 The Kia Soul EV have two different CAN-busses available on the OBD-II port: C-can and M-can.

 C-can is the main can-bus and M-can is the multimedia bus.
-The latter one is not necessary for OVMS, but some metrics are fetched from the M-bus and these metrics will be empty if you don’t have the proper cable.
+The latter one is not necessary for OVMS, but some metrics are fetched from the M-bus and these metrics will be empty if you don't have the proper cable.
 The standard OBD-II to DB9 cable from Fasttech supports only C-can, so make sure you buy the Kia Soul specific one.

-In case you want to build your own cable, here’s the pinout:
+In case you want to build your own cable, here's the pinout:

 ======= ======= ========
 J1962-M DB9-F   Signal